PSHE (Personal, Social, Health and Economic Education)

 PSHE at Penwortham Primary School

 At Penwortham Primary School, PSHE education plays a vital role in supporting pupils’ personal development, wellbeing and readiness for life in modern Britain.
 Through PSHE, pupils develop the knowledge, skills and attitudes they need to stay healthy and safe, build positive relationships, manage their emotions and make informed choices.
+Our PSHE curriculum reflects our school values of Aspire, Belong, Care and Discover, supporting pupils to become confident, respectful and responsible individuals who feel safe, valued and included.
+We are committed to supporting every child’s personal development through a comprehensive PSHE and RSE curriculum.
+We want parents and carers to feel informed and involved in what their children are learning — especially when it comes to relationships, health, and emotional wellbeing.

 Intent